-- Internet access is provided throughout the library at computers in the Reference Online Center, STEP Lab, stand-alone workstations, and via wireless connections.
+- Internet access is provided throughout the library at computers in the Reference Online Center (ROC) Lab, STEP Lab, stand-alone workstations, and via wireless connections.
 Guest access to the wireless network is available via registration.

 - Depository users, other general public users, and visitors - Designated guest login information is provided for Library workstations that require university authentication.

 - Use of workstations for government information searching is subject to the Internet use policies of both Dupré Library and the University.

 - Patrons will not be required to present identification to use computers designated for depository usage.